 You must keep proper up-to-date accounts and records.
-Please attach evidence of spend, for example invoices to the Payment Request form.
+Please attach evidence of spend, for example invoices, to the Payment Request form.
 See Appendix C for an example of the information we expect to see in an invoice.
 When saving digital copies of invoices to send to us, please keep the file size as small as possible, while still ensuring the image is clear.

 For amounts of less than £500 (less than £250 for development grants of less than £100,000) you should submit a table of costs which specifies the date, amount and description of each item of expenditure, instead of the individual invoices.
 The total of your table should be shown as a single line on the summary of invoices on the Payment Request Form.
 You must retain the original receipts or invoices in case we ask to see them.
+We do not expect you to provide copies of the separate invoices submitted by third party owners.